 4. I have watched PBRC grow over the past couple of months.
 How do you market the group in order to get more runners to come out?

 I do not have a magic marketing secret.
 Every three months PBRC starts a new beginner class.
 Before our new class starts, I send a mass email to everyone on my contact list and they pass it along to any interested parties.
 I have also been blessed with a great group of ladies who tell everyone they see about our club so I get several emails a week from ladies inquiring about my club because they have met a member somewhere.
-I also have a facebook page, twitter account
+I also have a facebook page, twitter account and a blog.

 5. What is your long-term plan for PBRC?